 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-So I believe you answered the question on the review of the applications.
+I believe you answered the question on the review of the applications.
 I just didn't understand it.

-So when they're trying to make the decision as to who will get the subsidy, what do they look at for the applications that the people submit?
+When they're trying to make the decision as to who will get the subsidy, what do they look at for the applications that the people submit?
 I would like to add this to my final question, Mr. Speaker.

 (interpretation ends) I do appreciate that our government tries to allocate funding in a fair and equitable manner.
-The eligibility criteria for the Senior Fuel Subsidy includes income, thresholds to determine how much of a subsidy a homeowner can receive.
-With the rising cost of living and maintaining a home, the current thresholds are depriving many seniors of support that they could use to stay living in their own homes. (interpretation) Mr. Speaker, (interpretation) will the minister commit to reviewing and revising the income threshold criteria for the Senior Fuel Subsidy Program to help more seniors with their fuel cost? (interpretation) Thank you, Mr. Speaker.
+The eligibility criteria for the Senior Fuel Subsidy include income thresholds to determine how much of a subsidy a homeowner can receive.
+With the rising cost of living and maintaining a home, the current thresholds are depriving many seniors of support that they could use to stay living in their own homes.

+Uqaqtittijii, will the minister commit to reviewing and revising the income threshold criteria for the Senior Fuel Subsidy Program to help more seniors with their fuel cost? (interpretation) Thank you, Mr. Speaker.